AndreaScorr/ResearchTrackAssignment2AndreaScorrano/README.md

 Once started the node, will be asked to the user the position x and y of the goal.
 Will be shown a message that specify to the user to press ctr-c to cancel the goal (has been used ros::Duration(3.0).sleep() to give the user the possibility to see the message)

-In case ctrl-c is pressed the goal is cancelled and on the terminal where assignment1.launch is launched will be shown the following result:
+In case ctrl-c is pressed the goal is cancelled and on the terminal where assignment1.launch was launched will be shown the following result:

 ![Screenshot 2024-01-11 113428](https://github.com/AndreaScorr/ResearchTrackAssignment2AndreaScorrano/assets/40230364/108ce4fd-28cc-493e-8c79-536735b07718)